rishi-m100/rishi-m100/README.md

   HTML/CSS, JavaScript, Hosted [here](https://lefaofficial.org/)

 • Created a website for a nonprofit organization with chapters across the country that promotes financial literacy in America.

 • Utilized HTML, CSS, and JavaScript to create the website from scratch in order to allow flexibility and customization.

 - [Choice Table Website](https://github.com/rishi-m100/choice-table):

   HTML/CSS, JavaScript, PHP, Hosted [here](https://rishi-m100.github.io/choice-table/)

-• Created a simple website for 2021 FBLA Website Design Competition (placed top-12 nationally)
+• Created a simple website for 2021 FBLA Website Design Competition (placed top-12 nationally).

 • Used HTML, CSS, JS, and PHP to display business information, allow for responsiveness, and interactivity.

 - [todo-list](https://github.com/rishi-m100/todo-list): (work in progress)